Blood transfusions are a simple way of treating anaemia. A blood transfusion involves having blood from carefully screened donors.

 The transfusion increases the number of red blood cells in your blood, which means that more oxygen can be carried around the body to the tissues and organs.
-You will then have more energy and be less breathless.
+You will have more energy and be less breathless.
 You should notice an improvement in your symptoms within 24 hours of having the transfusion.
 But for some people, the benefits may only be temporary and they may need more transfusions.

 Having a blood transfusion

 If you need a blood transfusion, your blood will be cross-matched.
 To do this, the doctor or nurse takes a sample of your blood.
 This is used to find your blood group.
 This is then closely matched to donor blood.
 The tests used to cross-match are to make sure the blood is the best match for you and will not make you unwell.